Customer Service Now – Can It Outshine A Product?

 That’s where customer service now comes into play.
 Imagine if that retail store had someone on staff to ask customers if they needed help or could bargain on price or product?

 Many today believe customer loyalty is dead.
 People no longer have one or two options when shopping for products or services.
 They can go online and find many more options out there.

-But with outstanding customer service now you can retain your customers today.
-Sam Hurley on Post Funnel recently did a piece on the psychological triggers to use for customer retention.
 Understanding the psychology behind the customer behaviors, emotions and tendencies is a technique to achieve and maintain that loyalty.

 Do have any loyalty to a product or service today?
 Do you give great customer service now in your business?

-I’d love to know how in the comments below!
+I’d love to know-how in the comments below!

 - SEO For Lawn Care: How To Improve Your Ranking On Google - May 23, 2022

 - Google Page Experience Desktop Update – Ultimate Guide - May 19, 2022